Quack-Duck12/Quack-Duck12/README.md

 - 👋 Hi, I’m @Quack-Duck12
 - 👀 I’m interested in Python,Computer Hardware And Anything Else Computer Related In General
-- 🌱 I’m currently learning Python And Also Planning On Learning The Basic Of Frontend Development
+- 🌱 I’m currently learning Python And Am Also Planning On Learning The Basic Of Frontend Development
 - 📫 Reach Me At jevismaniyar111@gmail.com

 <!---